KirbyDream/APi_project/README.md

 ##### Video games poularity over the years '1980-2020'
-globally the most sales and releases were in the years between 2007 and 2010 gradually
+globally the most sales and releases were in the years between 2007 and 2010 gradually the year with the most releases and sales is 2008 followed by 2009 with North America the region with the most popularity

+# Crossing Data using API